shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 Start by following these steps to prepare your work file.

-* Launch Nuke from Shotgun Desktop
+* Launch Nuke from {% include product %} Desktop

-* Just like in Maya, use the Shotgun > File Open… menu action to create a new work file in the Shot's compositing step.
+* Just like in Maya, use the {% include product %} > File Open… menu action to create a new work file in the Shot's compositing step.

 Load the image sequence you rendered and published in the previous section via the Loader app.